 - multiple-entry visas: only 10 calendar days (may not be reduced).

-If the documents are introduced personally by the applicant via the Russia Visa application centre in the Hague, 1 extra day must be added to the above visa processing period.
+If the documents are introduced personally by the applicant via the Russian Visa application centre in the Hague, 1 extra day must be added to the above visa processing period.

 If the documents are introduced by the applicant via a visa agency, 2-3 extra days must be added to the above visa processing period.